 Secondly, parametric insurance pays fast after an event.
 As experienced during the Canterbury and Kaikoura earthquakes, the claims process under a traditional policy can be complex and often involves assessors, loss adjustors, engineers, and architects, lengthening the time it takes to settle and receive payment.
 In the event of a natural catastrophe such as an earthquake, the Earthquake Commission (EQC) also gets involved.
 Obviously, the challenge and complexity are exacerbated after a large disaster when insurers are dealing with thousands of claims at the same time.

-Parametric insurance products do not payout based on the value of the loss, but rather pay a predefined amount based on a trigger event.
-The size of the pay-out is based on the scale of the event (i.e. a parameter), as opposed to a claims adjustment process.
+Eligibility for a parametric insurance payout is NOT based on the value of the loss, but rather pays a predefined amount based on a trigger event.
+The size of the pay-out is based on the scale of the event (i.e. a parameter) and the potential extend of loss, as opposed to a claim's adjustment process.
 The main advantage of a parametric insurance policy is speed of payment which allows the customer to use the funds to meet urgent needs to support their recovery.

 There are several positive attributes relating to parametric products including:

 Fast payment.
-Parametric policies are automatically triggered by the occurrence of an event which enables fast payments, usually within days, to the policy holder.
+Parametric policies are triggered by the occurrence of an event which enables fast payments, usually within days, to the policy holder (e.g. we aim to settle within 5 days for residential and SME customers and 15 days for commercial customers).
 The claims management process is far simpler as the loss assessment process of traditional claims handling is largely removed and replaced by the triggering parameter.

 Transparent process: Parametric insurance is substantially simpler than indemnity products.
 This is reflected in policy wording and transparency and makes it easier for customers to understand policy coverage.
 Parametric policies are easy to understand because they typically rely on a simple trigger event to activate the policy.